johnoneil/fspec/README.md

 **fspec** is a declarative tool that solves this problem.
 It lets teams **describe the filesystem they *intend* to have**, and then compare the real world against that description.

+fspec makes structure explicit, and structured workflows enforce themselves.

 Think of it as **a style guide for your directory tree — one the computer can enforce.**

 ---

 ## Why fspec exists

 Directory structure and naming conventions are prime candidates for pure tribal knowledge.
 And even if documented, the relationships between files may not be.
-People are required to carry such information around in their heads.
+People are often required to carry such information around in their heads and convey it by word-of-mouth.

-Auditing large file systems therefore either require a lot of manual work or custom scripts.
+Auditing large file systems therefore requires a lot of manual work or custom scripts.
 But by specifying an fspec for your filesystem, no matter how large, auditing becomes possible.

 Most tools only lint source code.
 **fspec lints the filesystem itself.**